cesarguerrero1/Advent2023/README.md

 # Advent 2023
 Link: https://adventofcode.com/2023/

+## Overview
-In order to practice coding in C++ I decided to participate in Advent of Code 2023.
-This repository will contain code for each day in its own folder.
+In order to keep my C++ skills sharp, I decided to participate in Advent Code of 2023.

+Each directory will contain the code for that Advent Calendar Day.

+## CMAKE
+Instead of using a makefile or compiling manually, I opted to use CMake to make writing code and testing it as seamless as possible.